 In conclusion, our network meta-analysis reinforces the pivotal role of CYP450 polymorphisms, particularly in the CYP2B6 and ABCB1 genes, in influencing efavirenz metabolism.
-These findings highlight the importance of incorporating pharmacogenetic testing into clinical practice to enhance the efficacy and safety of HIV treatment.
+These findings importance highlight the of incorporating pharmacogenetic testing into clinical practice to enhance the efficacy and safety of HIV treatment.
 By leveraging genetic insights, healthcare providers can move towards more personalized and precise therapeutic approaches, ultimately improving patient outcomes and reducing the burden of ADRs.
-Future research should continue to explore the complex interplay of genetic, environmental, and behavioral drug metabolism, ensuring pharmacogenomics remains at the forefront of personalized medicine.
+Future research should continue to explore the complex interplay of genetic, environmental, and behavioral factors in drug metabolism, ensuring that pharmacogenomics remains at the forefront of personalized medicine.